lee-barber/ruby-blog/README.md

 Lee Barber created the User's model, sign up option & was the master of the project.

 Aaron Brown created the home page.

+Andrew Gentile installed the gems & detailed the README.md.